MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 //#define FILAMENT_WIDTH_SENSOR
 {% endhighlight %}

-This if you have filament width sensor `http://www.thingiverse.com/thing:454584`.
-This eliminates the need of doign flow rate calibration and Marlin will adjust the flow rate according to the sensed filament width
+Uncomment this if you have a filament width sensor e.g.  `http://www.thingiverse.com/thing:454584`.
+This eliminates the need for flow rate calibration.
+Marlin will adjust the flow rate according to the sensed filament width.
+Then adjust the settings below for your setuo.

 {% highlight cpp %}
 #define DEFAULT_NOMINAL_FILAMENT_DIA 3.00